MunskyGroup/SSIT/README.md

 Or you can start creating and solving models as follows.

-Example for generating an FSI model and fitting it to smFISH data for Dusp1 activation following glucocorticoid stimulation:
+Example for generating an FSP-CME model and fitting it to smFISH data for Dusp1 activation following glucocorticoid stimulation:

 **Define SSIT Model**